gnss-sdr/geniuss-place/_geniuss-place/02-contribute.md

 Found a bug in the code?
 Interested in adding a new feature or [fixing a known bug](https://github.com/gnss-sdr/gnss-sdr/issues)?
 Then by all means [submit an issue](https://github.com/gnss-sdr/gnss-sdr/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
 If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.
 If you need a quick introduction to Git and its parlance (concepts such as _repository_, _commit_, _push_, _pull-request_, etc.), check our [Git tutorial]({{ "/docs/tutorials/using-git/" | relative_url }}).
 This project adheres to the [Contributor Covenant code of conduct]({{ "/code-of-conduct/" | relative_url }}).
 By participating, you are expected to uphold this code.

+Any code contributions going into GNSS-SDR will become part of a GPL-licensed, open source repository.
+It is therefore imperative that code submissions belong to the authors, and that submitters have the authority to merge that code into the public GNSS-SDR codebase.

+For that purpose, we use the [Developer's Certificate of Origin](https://github.com/gnss-sdr/gnss-sdr/blob/next/.github/DCO.txt).
+It is the same document used by other projects.
+Signing the DCO states that there are no legal reasons to not merge your code.

+To sign the DCO, suffix your git commits with a `Signed-off-by:` line.
+When using the command line, you can use `git commit -s` to automatically add this line.
+If there were multiple authors of the code, or other types of stakeholders, make sure that all are listed, each with a separate `Signed-off-by:` line.

 The basic setup steps for a contribution to the source code are the following:

 1. If you still have not done so, [create your personal account on GitHub](https://github.com/join).